aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/cells-data/data-filtering/filter-blanks-or-nonblanks/_index.md

 ---
-title: How to Filter Blanks or Non-Blanks with Node.js via C++
+title: How to Filter Blanks or Non-Blanks
 type: docs
 weight: 85
 url: /nodejs-cpp/how-to-filter-blanks-and-non-blanks/